USEPA/WNTR/documentation/advancedsim.rst

 can be drawn from distributions and included in the simulation.
 Distributions can be a function of component properties (i.e., age, material) or based on engineering standards.
+Fragility curves are a common way to include stochasticity in the damage state on a component, as described in the Section on :ref:`fragility_curves`.

 The Python packages NumPy and SciPy include statistical distributions and random selection methods that can be used for stochastic simulations.
 For example, the following code can be used to select N unique pipes based on the failure probability of each pipe.

 .. doctest::
     :hide: